Last Updated on December 23, 2022 by Janine

 This post may contain affiliate links.
 Read my Disclosure & Privacy policies for more detail.

-If there’s one thing I’ve learned after three years of living in Mexico, it’s that there are a LOT of holidays and traditions, and people here are NOT shy about celebrating them.
+If there’s one thing I’ve learned while spending years living in Mexico, it’s that there are a LOT of holidays and traditions, and people here are NOT shy about celebrating them.

 This is one of the things that I love about Mexico as an extranjera.
 Though I won’t lie, it did take some getting used to.